wooxo/OvhSwiftLaravel/README.md

 # OVHSwiftLaravel

+WARNING : Development in progress, don't use at this time.

-Service provider to use OVH PCI Object Storage API.
+Library to use OVH PCI Object Storage API.
 From work on : https://github.com/drauta/runabove-laravel.

 Installation
 ------------